 What to Write Down

 Your focus while taking notes should be two-fold.
 First, what’s new to you?
 There’s no point in writing down facts you already know.
 If you already know the Declaration of Independence was written and signed in 1776, there’s no reason to write that down.
-Anything you know you know you can leave out of your notes.
+Anything you know you know, you can leave out of your notes.

 Second, what’s relevant?
 What information is most likely to be of use later, whether on a test, in an essay, or in completing a project?
 Focus on points that directly relate to or illustrate your reading (which means you’ll have to have actually done the reading…).
 The kinds of information to pay special attention to are:

 For instance, knowing Isaac Newton was born in 1643 allows you to situate his work in relation to that of other physicists who came before and after him, as well as in relation to other trends of the 17th century.

-- Names of people: Being able to associate names with key ideas also helps remember ideas better and, when names come up again, to recognize ties between different ideas whether proposed by the same individuals or by people related in some way.
+Being able to associate names with key ideas also helps remember ideas better and, when names come up again, to recognize ties between different ideas whether proposed by the same individuals or by people related in some way.

 Like theories, these are the main points and, unless you are positive you already know the definition of a term, should be written down.

-This is the stuff that advancement in every discipline emerges from, and will help you understand both how ideas have changed (and why) but also the process of thought and development within the particular discipline you are studying.
+This is the stuff that advancement in every discipline emerges from, and will help you understand both how ideas have changed (and why) but also the process of thought and development of the matter of subject.

-Obviously it’s overkill to describe every tiny detail, but a short description of a painting or a short statement about what the class did should be enough to remind you and help reconstruct the experience.
+Obviously it’s overkill to describe every tiny detail, but a short description of a painting or a short statement about what the class, session or meeting did should be enough to remind you and help reconstruct the experience.